FastLM/CSV-Decode/README.md

 *News* 🔥
 - [2025/02] We release a new version of PEARL paper. [link](https://arxiv.org/pdf/2408.11850)
 - [2025/01] PEARL is accepted to ICLR 2025
+- [2025/01] **NEW**: CSV-Decode implementation added for efficient sub-vocabulary decoding with geometric bounds

 <center>
     <img style="border-radius: 0.3125em;